PHSERIS/additional-other/README.md

 It is a common practice to have a dropdown field containing an option for "Other" for allowing the participant to manually enter an answer, in a text box field, if the prebuilt answers do not apply to them.
 It is this the setup needed for using an ad hoc Field, i.e. if the user is expected to provide more than one answer to "other",  adding the addhoc action tag transforms the "other text field" in a field that can be repeated and added on-demand.
-Here's the expected syntax needed for adding an addhoc action tag:
+Here's the expected syntax needed for adding an ad hoc action tag:

 ```php
 @ADHOCFIELD(source-field,code-value,max-instances)